dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/README.md

 * **SiSupercellPostprocess**

-This example demonstrates the postprocessing tools,bandstructure and density of states (DOS) plots for 2&times;2&times;2 Si supercell.
+This example demonstrates the postprocessing tools,bandstructure and density of states (DOS) plots for 2&times;2&times;2 Si supercell with fully periodic boundary conditions.